deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

    Chatmail servers in particular are less like GMail and more like Signal in that they constantly remove messages after they were received.

-2. **Delta Chat uses special messages to co-ordinate metadata and group interactions.**
+2. **Delta Chat uses special messages to co-ordinate encryption, metadata and group interactions.**
-   Examples for special messages are reactions, group creation or membership changes, and indeed now editing or deleting a chat message.
+   Examples for special messages are secure encryption setup, reactions, group creation or membership changes, multi-device synchronization messages and indeed now editing or deleting a chat message.
-   Unlike Signal, there is no server state or group metadata, also not in encrypted form.
+   Unlike Signal, there is no server state, no server-side group metadata, also not in encrypted form.
    Rather, **Delta Chat implements a Peer-to-Peer messaging paradigm**, using e-mail servers as transport, and not for storage.

-With those fundamentals out of the way, let's highlight the new features and maybe start with "saving" a message before editing or deleting it ;)
+With those fundamentals out of the way, let's highlight the new features and maybe start with "saving" messages before editing or deleting them ;)

 ## Empowering "Saved Messages" memory